 BD: When you

-I’m doing, that there are certain things that I’ve never
+I’m doing, that there are certain things that I’ve never encountered before.

 before I feel confident about where I’m going next.